What is Freedom of Information (FOI)

 Third parties mentioned in documents may need to be consulted and notified of requests made.
 They also may have appeal rights against decisions to release their personal or business information.

-The FOI Act may not apply to information that is already publicly accessible or available for purchase.
+The FOI Act may not apply to documents that are already publicly accessible or available for purchase.

 FOI requests may be refused if they are considered to be voluminous in nature, in that they would interfere substantially and unreasonably with Council's operations.
 If Council considers your FOI request to be voluminous, it will give you an opportunity to narrow the scope of the request so that it can be processed.